Tensor-train methods for sequential state and parameter learning in state-space models

 \item[(a)] At time $t{-}1$, suppose we have weighted samples $\{\widehat{\bTh}_{\vphantom{t}}^{(i)}, \widehat{\bX}_{0:\tminusone}^{(i)}, W_{\tminusone}^{(i)} \}_{i = 1}^N $ following the joint density $p(\bth, \bx_{0:\tminusone} |\by{}_{1:\tminusone})$. \item[(b)] At time $t$, given the approximate density $\hat \pi(\bx_t, \bth, \bx_{\tminusone} | \by{}_{1:t})$ computed in Alg.~\ref{alg:stt}, apply Proposition \ref{prop:marginal} to integrate $\hat \pi$ from the left variable $x_{t,1}$ to the right variable $x_{t,m}$ to define a conditional KR rearrangement $\mathcal{F}_{t,t}^u$ in the form of \eqref{eq:upper_KR_conditional}. \item[(c)] For each of $\{\widehat{\bTh}_{\vphantom{t}}^{(i)}, \widehat{\bX}_{0:\tminusone}^{(i)}\}_{i = 1}^N $, invert $\mathcal{F}_{t,t}^u$ as in \eqref{eq:forward_sampling} to generate a new sample $\widehat{\bX}_t^{(i)}$, and then update the weights according to $ W_t^{(i)} = W_{\tminusone}^{(i)} \, \omega_{\rm f}(\widehat{\bTh}_{\vphantom{t}}^{(i)}, \widehat{\bX}_{\tminusone:t}^{(i)})$, where the function $\omega_{\rm f}(\cdot, \cdot)$ is defined in \eqref{eq:update_weight}. \item[(d)] Renormalize the weights $W_t^{(i)} \gets W_t^{(i)}/\sum_{i=1}^{N} W_t^{(i)}$. \end{enumerate} \end{myalg}

+In Alg.~\ref{alg:stt_weights}, constructing the conditional densities in step (b), which defines the conditional KR rearrangement $ \mathcal F_{t,t}^u $, requires $ \mathcal O(m\ell r^3) $ flops.
+This step does not involve any sampling, and thus its cost is independent of the sample size $ N $.
+Then, in step (c), generating $ N $ samples from the resulting conditional KR rearrangement requires an additional $ \mathcal O(Nm\ell (r^2 + \log\ell+r + c)) $ flops, where $c$ is the maximum number of iterations used in the root finding algorithms, as discussed in Sec.~\ref{sec:stt}.

-Algorithm \ref{alg:stt_weights} can be viewed as an auxiliary particle filter \citep{pitt1999filtering} as it uses the next observation to construct the proposal density.
-Commonly used resampling techniques in sequential Monte Carlo methods can also be used in Alg.~\ref{alg:stt_weights} as a rejuvenation step to re-balance the weights.
+In summary, Alg.~\ref{alg:stt_weights} can be viewed as a standard particle filter with TT approximations to be the proposal density.
+Commonly used resampling techniques in SMC methods can also be used in Alg.~\ref{alg:stt_weights} as a rejuvenation to re-balance the weights.